Skip to main content

 .events([responseEvent, errorEvent]);

-Sinks determine how events leave a channel.
-They are the bridge between the internal event plane and external systems.
+Proxies declare how events can cross the boundary between the internal event plane and external systems.

 Routes events to HTTP SSE streams.
 Required for expose() to work.